HuoLanguage/huo/README.md

 # huo
 I started writing this interpreter as a hobby project, it is my first interpreter.
 I started it because I like the challenge of C and I think implementing language features is fun.
 I got carried away and implemented more functions and features than I expected, and now Huo is getting close to being a functional language.
+There are still a number of fairly major issues to be overcome before Huo could be a stable and useful language, but I will tackle them one at a time.
+Contributions are also welcome.
 Huo means "living" or "fire" in Chinese.
 It's pretty hard to pronounce, so if you don't know Chinese you can just say "hoo-ah".

 ##features
 It has lisp-like syntax for now because it's easy to parse into a tree.